emanuellfelipe/emanuellfelipe/README.md

 💻 **About Me**

 I'm a passionate developer who loves sci-fi and specializes in modern web development.
-With strong experience in **Python, HTML5, CSS3, and JavaScript**, and some knowledge of **Java**, I build responsive and engaging digital experiences.
+With strong experience in **Full Stack Web Development and RPA Development**, and some knowledge of **DevOPS**, I build responsive and engaging digital experiences.
 I'm driven by continuous growth and always looking for ways to innovate through technology.

 ---